Report: Public agencies not following state law that requires them to buy electric cars - Lynnwood Today

 Snohomish County, meanwhile, has five electric vehicles out of its fleet of 985.
 By comparison, King County has nine vehicles out of its fleet of 1,999.
 The City of Seattle does the best overall, with 178 out of 3,410.

-Coltura Executive Director Andrew Metz, who wrote the report, told our online news partner The Seattle Times in this story that the survey indicates state and local agencies could be making greater user of electric vehicles, and thus are not following the law.
+Coltura Executive Director Matthew Metz, who wrote the report, told our online news partner The Seattle Times in this story that the survey indicates state and local agencies could be making greater user of electric vehicles, and thus are not following the law.

 Metz also noted that government agencies haven’t filed mandated progress reports with the Commerce Department — the state agency charged by the Legislature with developing the rules that lay out compliance with the law.